Pavanmanikanta98/To-Do-List-App/README.md

 - Add tasks with different priorities: High, Medium, Low.
 - Delete tasks from the list.
-- Priority-based highlighting for easy identification.## Priority Highlighting
+- Priority-based highlighting for easy identification.

 ## Priority Highlighting